codedbyduke/VulkanModDynamicFox/README.md

 >- [x] Resizable render frame queue
 >- [ ] Shader support
 >- [ ] Removed Herobrine
+>- [x] **Added DynamicFox** (thanks TryDkg.wtf)

 ## Notes
 - This mod is still in development, please report issues in the [issue tab](https://github.com/xCollateral/VulkanMod/issues) with logs attached!
-- This mode isn't just "minecraft on vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html) ), it is a full rewrite of the minecraft renderer.
+- This mod isn't just "Minecraft on Vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html) ), it is a full rewrite of the Minecraft renderer.
+- Also, there's a fox now.
+It’s dynamic.
+Don’t ask how.
+Just accept it.
+- ⚠️ **If your issue involves the DynamicFox, do NOT bother xCollateral.**
+  That chaos was unleashed by **CodedByDuke**, not the original author.
+  All fox-related bugs, existential crises, and typo-induced anomalies should be directed to me.

+---

+> “You asked for fog.
+You got a fox.
+That’s on you.”